marcmylemans/marcmylemans.github.io/_posts/2024-09-18-BasicComputerNetworks.md

 So, in short:

 - **A computer network** is how devices connect and communicate, sharing information through wires or wireless signals.
 - **The OSI model** breaks down communication into layers, helping us understand how data moves from one device to another.
-We focused on the first three layers: physical (hardware), data link (MAC addresses and broadcasting), and network (IP addresses and routing).
+We focused on the first four layers: physical (hardware), data link (MAC addresses and broadcasting), network (IP addresses and routing), and transport (how data gets delivered).
 - **TCP and UDP** are two ways data is delivered.
 TCP is reliable but slower, while UDP is fast but doesn’t check if everything arrives.
 - **DHCP** assigns IP addresses automatically, **DNS** translates website names into IP addresses, and your **router** makes sure your data finds its way across the internet.